 - Lead counsel securing closure of an SEC investigation of officers of a public company, with no charges filed against clients.

-- Won a groundbreaking ruling dismissing overseas directors and officers of Israel's largest telecom from a securities action, based on lack of personal jurisdiction;
+- Won a groundbreaking ruling dismissing overseas directors and officers of Israel's largest telecom from a putative securities class action, based on lack of personal jurisdiction.

-- Won a significant victory defeating class certification in a case against blue-chip personal care company, affirmed on appeal;
+- Won a significant victory defeating class certification (with prejudice) in a case against blue-chip personal care company, affirmed on appeal.

 - New York

 - US Court of Appeals, Third Circuit

 - US Court of Appeals, Fifth Circuit

 - US District Court, Southern District of New York

 - US District Court, Eastern District of New York

 - J.D., University of Michigan Law School, 2008, magna cum laude; Order of the Coif; Contributing Editor, Michigan Journal of Law Reform